 Take part in the Pollinator Monitoring Scheme!

-UK Pollinator Monitoring Scheme (PoMS) aims to establish how insect pollinator populations are changing across Great Britain.
-Spend 10 minutes in the sunshine doing a Flower-Insect Timed count (FIT count) or volunteer to help with repeated surveys of 1km squares across England, Scotland and Wales – read on to find out how you can take part and help us track changes in pollinator numbers
+UK Pollinator Monitoring Scheme (PoMS) aims to establish how insect pollinator populations are changing across the UK.
+Spend 10 minutes in the sunshine doing a Flower-Insect Timed count (FIT count) or volunteer to help with repeated surveys of 1km squares across England, Scotland, Wales or Northern Ireland – read on to find out how you can take part and help us track changes in pollinator numbers.

 The BIG Hedgehog Map